mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 ```

-Now looking at those I hope some Bob turns are becoming visible
+Now looking at those I hope some patterns are becoming visible

 * all commands end with `part` followed by `<sub_index>` which is an integer (the only exception is case to where you have range but still the same spirit)